jgitlin-p21/chef-server/src/oc_erchef/schema/baseline/README.md

 Baseline Chef Server PostgreSQL Schema
 ======================================

-This directory contains the original chef-server-schema that the current schema builds on top of.
+This directory contains the original cinc-server-schema that the current schema builds on top of.
 In most cases, no new changes should happen here.